What is a Go-to-Market Strategy? GTM Plan Template + Examples

 Thinx is a feminine hygiene company that makes underwear for people with periods.
 This re-imagined approach to menstrual products has been gaining more traction in the industry, and its go-to-market strategy has definitely aided in its success.

-Why Thinx’s Go to Market Strategy Works:
+Why I Think Thinx’s Go-to-Market Strategy Works:

 A common pain point for people with periods is spending a lot of money on one-time hygienic products, and it’s not good for the environment, either.
 So offering washable underwear with a 2 year guarantee is a much better investment than the alternative.